simdjson/simdjson/doc/parse_many.md

 SIMDJSON_THREADS_ENABLED is set.
 You can also manually pass `SIMDJSON_THREADS_ENABLED=1` flag to the library.
 Otherwise the library runs in single-thread mode.

+You should be consistent.
+If you link against the simdjson library built for multithreading (i.e., with `SIMDJSON_THREADS_ENABLED`), then you should build your application with multithreading system (setting `SIMDJSON_THREADS_ENABLED=1` and linking against a thread library).

 A `document_stream` instance uses at most two threads: there is a main thread and a worker thread.
 You should expect the main thread to be fully occupied while the worker thread is partially busy (e.g., 80% of the time).